TeamCookieZ/TeamCookieZ.github.io/_posts/2020-12-08-STF-You-shall-not-pass!.md

 On the CTF day itself, I did not want to mess with port forwarding as many ports from my device were open and vulnerable.
 As such, I used a $5/month droplet on DigitalOcean and my own domain name `coldspot.me`.

-The total cost of the server can be seen in the picture below:
+The grand total for the server cost can be seen in the picture below:
 ![upload-image](/assets/img/blog/STF-You-shall-not-pass!/18.png)